Carissa Dawson Joins NT Volleyball Staff

 DENTON, Texas - North Texas head volleyball coach Ken Murczek announced the addition of Carissa Dawson to the Mean Green coaching staff.
-Dawson is entering her first year with NT volleyball after an extensive playing career that included a trip to the NAIA Final Four.
+Dawson is entering her first year with NT volleyball after an extensive playing career that included a trip to th

 Dawson comes to North Texas following a stay as the varsity head coach at Westminster High School in Westminster, Calif.
 She also spent the last two years as a coach for the Surf City Volleyball Club in Huntington Beach.